St. Joe Company: Hospitality Operations

-The company owns and operates Watersound Club, a private membership club with amenities spread across multiple venues in Northwest Florida.
-Members get access to golf at the club's two golf courses: Shark's Tooth Golf Course and Camp Creek Golf Course.
-Also available to members is the sprawling Watersound Beach Club featuring multiple pools, tennis courts and dining venues as well as more that 1,000 feet of private Gulf of Mexico beachfront.
+Additionally Watersound Club members get access to golf at the club's two golf courses: Shark's Tooth Golf Course and Camp Creek Golf Course.
+Also available to members is a sprawling Beach Club featuring multiple pools, tennis courts and dining venues as well as more than 1,000 feet of private Gulf of Mexico beachfront.
+As of December 2023, Watersound Club had members from 40 states.